 She reached down and asked the Storyteller to stand beside her, and she kissed him gently on his cheek.
 If it was not for this kind, wonderful old man, none of them would be standing here today.
 She looked out across the room at the smiling and laughing faces, and felt deep joy, knowing that the future was bright with new dreams and possibilities.

-A recent review for Tales from the Irish Garden
+One of the reviews for Tales from the Irish Garden